juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 ____

+Markus was entranced as the girl descended the staircase garbed in a simple yellow-pastel dress with her long, ethereal, silver hair set neatly into a thick braid.
+All eyes turned towards her, and followed her as she sat on Markus' table.
+The enrapturing ritual continued, until the girl's food arrived and was placed before her.

-"Slow down, you'll choke," Markus warned while moving the cup of water towards the girl scarfing down food like a beast.
+"Slow down, you'll choke," Markus warned while moving the cup of water towards the girl scarfing down food like a hungry beast.

 The girl chewed her food thoroughly and gulped down a mouthful of water and released an uncharacteristic sigh of contentment, the first sign of any emotion apart from dour apathy or cautiousness.